Need an ITIN? Get Your ITIN Here!

 An ITIN is valid so long as the taxpayer continues to use the ITIN number to file their taxes every year and to comply with tax reporting requirements.

-In addition, ITINs issued prior to 2013 that have been used on a federal tax return in the last three years will need to be renewed starting this fall, and the IRS is putting in place a rolling renewal schedule to assist taxpayers.
-Before proceeding further with the renewal process, knowing how to apply for ITIN makes sense.
+Besides, ITINs issued before 2013 that have been used on a federal tax return in the last three years will need to be renewed starting this fall, and the IRS is putting in place a rolling renewal schedule to assist taxpayers.
+Before proceeding further with the renewal process, knowing how to apply for the ITIN number makes sense.

 If taxpayers have an expired ITIN and don’t renew before filing a tax return next year, they could face a refund delay and may be ineligible for certain tax credits, such as the Child Tax Credit and the American Opportunity Tax Credit, until the ITIN is renewed.